Cultivation, Improvement, and Environmental Impacts of Tea

 Young buds are affected by anthracnose, which is caused by Colletotrichumtheae-sinensis.
 Trunk and branch cankers appear when the bushes are infected by Pseudomonas.
 Armillaria, Ganoderma, and Hypoxylon are the causal organisms behind root rot.

-Tea bushes suffer from root diseases too; the most widespread primary root diseases are charcoal stump rot, brown root rot, and red root rot.
+Tea bushes suffer from root diseases, too; the most widespread primary root diseases are charcoal stump rot, brown root rot, and red root rot.
 These diseases spread through direct contact, from pre-existing diseased plant parts, or from airborne fungal spores.
-Since the roots of tea plants remain in close proximity, whenever a dead plant is noticed, proper cultural practices are adopted to keep its neighbours disease free.
+Since the roots of tea plants remain in close proximity, whenever a dead plant is noticed, proper cultural practices are adopted to keep its neighbors disease free.
 Violet root rot, which is caused by Spherostilbe repens due to attacks of Diplodia sp. on weak plants, is the important secondary root disease of tea (Deka et al., 2006).

 Different varieties of annual and perennial weeds infest tea plantations.
 Tropical climates with plentiful sunshine, heat, and moisture pave the way for flourishing growth of weeds, which is again compounded by manure broadcast on the ground.
 Afterward, these weeds compete with plants for space, water, and nutrients, and their vigorous growth shades the tea plants, especially when tea plants are young and thus comparatively smaller in height.
 The dominant weed flora that affects optimum growth of young teas are Mimosa pudica, Borreriahispida, Cynodondactylon, Sidaacuta, and Paspalum sp.
 In mature tea, Mikaniamicrantha, Paspalum, Axonopus, Lantana, and Mimosa, among others, dominate (Deka & Barua, 2015).
 Weeds can increase the humidity around the bushes, creating conditions favorable for diseases; and they also can hinder the tea harvest (Hasselo & Sandanam, 1965).